A Complete Guide to Valdobbiadene Prosecco Superiore DOCG: History, Characteristics, and Tasting Tips

 How long can I keep Prosecco Superiore after opening?

-After opening, Prosecco Superiore can be kept in the refrigerator for 1-2 days with a pressure cap.
+Once opened, Prosecco Superiore can be stored in the refrigerator for 1-2 days with a pressure cap.